pandas-dev/pandas/CONTRIBUTING.md

         ```

-  - Include the full version string of pandas and it's dependencies:
+  - Include the full version string of pandas and it's dependencies.
+In recent (>0.12) versions
+    of pandas you can use a built in function:

     ```python
     >>> from pandas.util.print_versions import show_versions